alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 Connect to the **SHM Domain Controller (DC1)** via Remote Desktop Client over the SHM VPN connection

-- Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
+- Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal
-- If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.
+- If you see a warning dialog that the certificate cannot be verified as root, accept this and continue
 - Open Powershell as an administrator
   - Navigate to `C:\Installation`
   - Run `.\Disconnect_AD.ps1`